-For graduate degree programs, up to eight credits will be awarded for graduate courses taken at other regionally accredited institutions of higher education provided that the final 30 credits of any degree are earned at New England College.
+For graduate degree programs, up to eight credits will be awarded for graduate courses taken at other regionally accredited institutions of higher education.
 The completed course(s) must have a grade of “B” or better, and must be analogous to the NEC graduate course requirement for which credit is requested.
 Those applying to a program who wish to get more than eight transfer credits approved should submit a request in writing to the Program Director.

 Doctorate of Education Transfer Credit Policy Beginning July 1, 2014 students entering the New England College Doctorate of Education program may transfer in up to four 4‐credit courses, pending approval by the program director and Dean of the School of Graduate and Professional Studies.
 Transferred courses must be doctoral level courses and must directly align with courses offered in the doctoral curriculum.
 Students transferring in courses must still enroll and fully participate in all 15 courses in the doctoral curriculum.
 However, they will not be charged for the courses in the doctoral curriculum that are met by transferred courses.